carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 > ## Definition
 >
 > Clustering - grouping related samples in the data set.
 In the house price example, a sample is each house.
+>
+> Classification - classifying related samples in the data set into a category.
+In the house price example, a categories are high and low.
+>
+> Regression - _add a simple definition_
 {: .callout}

 In this workshop, we focus on supervised learning algorithms.